-Building a good relationship with your doctor and other members of your healthcare team is an essential part of living with Parkinson’s.
+Building a good relationship with your doctor and other members of your health care team is an essential part of living well with Parkinson’s.
 You are partners throughout your Parkinson’s journey and you will want to feel comfortable expressing yourself and confident in the advice you receive.
 A relaxed relationship with your healthcare team can make a big difference in managing Parkinson’s as well as possible.

 As with all relationships, it requires effort on both sides to make it successful.
 Your team should be open and approachable and must understand your needs.
 To achieve this you need to provide the information they require honestly, neither glossing over difficulties you encounter nor exaggerating them.
 Trust is an integral part of a good relationship - you need to engage with each other, be open and transparent so that you make the most of your appointments.